 Ultimately, then, Revelation is a book about King Jesus.
 Through his life and work, he is King of kings and Lord of lords, ruling over all things.
 As believers, we can therefore face persecution, temptations to sinful pleasure, and false prophets with confidence that he is faithful and just to deliver us from our enemies.
 Resistance to our enemies thus comes by faith in the risen and victorious Christ, not by our might.
-Even when we are facing serious opposition all around us, Christ remains faithful to us and present with us by his Spirit and to the glory of the Father, and one day soon he will return to judge the living and the dead.
+Even when we are facing serious opposition all around us, Christ remains faithful to us and present with us by his and one day soon he will return to what John is saying to his judge the living and the dead.
 This is the good news of Revelation, and the good news we can preach to our people.
+In terms of resources, Matt